sumiya11/Groebner.jl/benchmark/README.md

 - The `experiments` directory is used for development purposes.
 Benchmarks there are not reproducible, and the directory is a mess;

+- The file `benchmarks.jl` is used for CI benchmarking;

 - The `systems` directory contains benchmark systems sources.
 Those include:

     - `systems/biomodels`, polynomial chemical reaction network models obtained from https://odebase.org/;